Beyond Ensemble Averages: Leveraging Climate Model Ensembles for Subseasonal Forecasting: Related work

-Some ML algorithms for subseasonal forecasting use purely observational data (i.e., not using any physics-based ensemble forecasts). \citet{he2020sub} focuses on the analysis of different ML methods, including Gradient Boosting trees and Deep Learning (DL) for SSF.
-They propose a careful construction of feature representations of observational data and show that ML methods are able to outperform a climatology baseline, i.e., predictions corresponding to the 30-year average at a given location and time.
-This conclusion is made based on the relative $R^2$ score that represents the relative skill against the climatology. \citet{srinivasan2021subseasonal} proposes a Bayesian regression model that exploits spatial smoothness in the data.
+Some ML algorithms for subseasonal forecasting use purely observational data (i.e., not using any physics-based ensemble forecasts). \citet{he2020sub} focuses on analyzing different ML methods, including Gradient Boosting trees and Deep Learning (DL) for SSF.
+They propose a careful construction of feature representations of observational data and show that ML methods are able to outperform a climatology baseline, i.e., predictions corresponding to the 30-year mean at a given location and time.
+This conclusion is based on comparing the relative $R^2$ scores for the ML approaches and climatology. \citet{srinivasan2021subseasonal} proposes a Bayesian regression model that exploits spatial smoothness in the data.